-It may help to hear that more states today are finally teaching high school personal finance classes.2 But now that you’re long gone from high school, it’s now up to you to learn those essential money tips.
-We’re pinpointing for you these five crucial areas to start with, which include bills, banking, credit scores, auto insurance, and taxes — all the financial essentials you need to live responsibly.
+It may help to hear that more states today are finally teaching high school personal finance classes.2 But now that you’re long gone from high school, it’s up to you to learn those essential money tips.
+We’re pinpointing these five crucial areas to start with, which include bills, banking, credit scores, auto insurance, and taxes — all the financial essentials you need to live responsibly.

 Sometimes, walking into a bank can be kind of intimidating.